elisaarbaiza/Webiste-for-3444/README.md

 ![Airplay](images/airplay.png)
 When running Postgres, if you get error saying port 5432 is already running:
 1. In VScode, type sudo lsof -i :5432
-2. Then type sudo pkill -u postgres
+2. Then type sudo pkill -u postgres OR sudo kill <PID>
 ![Terminal](images/terminal.png)
 3. Attempt to run Postgres again
 4. Now type the commands show under "HOW TO RUN ON MAC"